watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 If you want to make a _new_ Assistant using this starter kit, take the following steps:

-- Download the OpenAPI specification and Actions JSON file from the `basic` or `advanced` folder in this starter kit.
-The advanced OpenAPI specification includes additional parameters for filtering search results (e.g., filtering by document creation date, and the advanced actions file includes an example of how to use use filtering for a specific intent.
-If you don't need any filtering of results, you may with to start with the basic kit to make things simpler.
+- Download the OpenAPI specification and Actions JSON file from the `basic` or `advanced` folder in this starter kit. (see "Basic vs Advanced" above).
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
-In the `Import OpenAPI` step, you will upload (by click or drag-and-drop) the `zendesk-article-search-openapi.json` file to specify the authentication and methods for your extension.
-You will be able to review the list of the servers and server variables found within the OpenAPI document.
+In the `Import OpenAPI` step, you will upload (by click or drag-and-drop) the file in your chosen directory whose name ends in `openapi.json`.
+This specifies the authentication method, endpoints, and parameters for your extension.
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the credentials you obtained in the first step above.
   - For Authentication, select the authentication type provided in your openapi specification from the drop-down menu.
 In this starter kit, it is `Basic auth`.
   - Next, enter the Zendesk API username and password (typically `{your_email}/token `and the API token) that you obtained in the `Pre-Requisite Steps` section above.
   - Finally, enter the value for your subdomain to access zendesk.com.
 For example, if your url is https://my-test-domain.zendesk.com, you would enter `my-test-domain` in the Server variables section.
   - Review your extension setup and close to move on to the next steps.
 - Now you are ready to add the actions from the starter kit.
 Select `Actions` in the upper left menu.
 Then select `Global settings` at the top right of the Actions window and select the `Upload/Download` tab.
-Now [upload `zendesk-article-search-actions.json`](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import) to define the actions in this starter kit.
-Return to `Actions` and you will see three actions: `Search`, `Show search results`, and `Show search result` from the starter kit in the `Created by you` section.
+[Upload the file](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import) ending in `actions.json` from either the `basic` or advanced folder.
+This defines the actions in this starter kit.
+Return to `Actions` and you will see three actions: `Search`, `Show search results`, and `Show search result` from the starter kit in the `Created by you` section (and one more action if you are using the `advanced` configuration).
 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
 We generally recommend "Method 1: For simple actions skills" because it tends to be quicker and easier:
   - Click on the step of the "Search" action that says "Use an extension".
 Click on "Edit Extension" and select the extension you created in the earlier steps and the "Search Articles" endpoint.
 Then set the following parameter values:
     - `query = query_text`